 FACULTY: Undergraduate teaching and guidance is a large part of the commitment of our regular faculty in Biological Science.
 Our faculty value interaction and discussion with undergraduates and encourage individual discussion and research projects by undergraduates.
 The following faculty have expertise in marine biology.

-Lawrence Abele Molecular systematics and evolution in crustaceans Don Levitan Population biology of marine organisms, reproductive strategies and mating success Michael Meredith Reception and processing of chemical stimuli in the nervous system of elasmobranchs Janie Wulff Roles of predators, physical disturbance and competition in shaping sponge faunas
+Don Levitan Population biology of marine organisms, reproductive strategies and mating success Janie Wulff Roles of predators, physical disturbance and competition in shaping sponge faunas

-ADJUNCT FACULTY
+FSUCML FACULTY